 As of June 2012, servicers must abide by strict timelines when considering a short sale offer.
 Under these guidelines, the mortgage servicer must:

-Moreover, additional guidelines go into effect November 1, 2012, which include:
+Moreover, additional guidelines effective November 1, 2012, include:

 One thing to keep in mind is that if you complete a short sale under this process, you will not be eligible for a new mortgage backed by Fannie Mae or Freddie Mac for at least two years after the short sale.